 Fertilizers and pesticides.
 The chemicals used in these products may end up in groundwater.
 Such pollution depends on the types and amounts of chemicals used and how they are applied.
 Local environmental conditions (soil types, seasonal snow, and rainfall) also have an affect.
 Many fertilizers contain forms of nitrogen that can break down into harmful nitrates.
 Some underground agricultural drainage systems collect fertilizers and pesticides.
 This polluted water can pose problems to groundwater and local streams and rivers.
 In addition, chemicals used to treat buildings and homes for termites or other pests may also pose a threat.

 Heavy metals.
-Activities such as mining and construction can release large amounts of heavy metals into nearby groundwater sources.
-Some older fruit orchards may contain high levels of arsenic, once used as a pesticide.
+Activities such as mining and construction can release large amounts of heavy metals (including radioactive uranium) into nearby groundwater sources.
+Some older fruit orchards may contain high levels of arsenic, once used as a pesticide, and bromine.
 At high levels, these metals pose a health risk.